x21166170/monosec-app/README.md

 # monosec-app
-This is a test project for NCI Dublin - Web Application Security Project
+This is a test web application project developed using Flask for NCI Dublin - Web Application Security Course

 # Usage